mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 This is true in human systems as well as mathematical ones.

-You can have everything working for you in your career—a great education, an excellent resume, and an impressive background—but none of that matters if you can’t deal with other people.
+You can have everything working for you in your career-a great education, an excellent resume, and an impressive background-but none of that matters if you can’t deal with other people.

-You can have plenty of healthy habits—get regular exercise, eat healthy, and meditate every morning—but if you’re not sleeping sufficiently, you’ll still have an increased risk of cancer, heart attack, and Alzheimer’s disease.
+You can have plenty of healthy habits-get regular exercise, eat healthy, and meditate every morning-but if you’re not sleeping sufficiently, you’ll still have an increased risk of cancer, heart attack, and Alzheimer’s disease.

 Warren Buffett: